Life can be hard for everyone at times, but the world can be especially hard for introverts in many ways.

 Every introvert knows what it feels like to hit a wall when you’ve had too much of the world.
 You feel tired, overwhelmed, grumpy, and you just want to shut down and escape.
 Self-care helps us to cope when we’ve reached our limit.

-Just existing in the world can be hard
+Just existing in the world as an introvert can be hard

 A big part of growing up is participating in school.
 Teachers expect you to ask and answer questions, team up in groups, give presentations, etc. Parents get concerned when their child prefers playing alone in their bedrooms instead of playing outside with other kids.